 CPUs and GPUs have a lot in common.
 Both are critical computing engines.
 Both are silicon-based microprocessors.
 And both handle data.
 But CPUs and GPUs have different architectures and are built for different purposes.

 The CPU is suited to a wide variety of workloads, especially those for which latency or per-core performance are important.
 A powerful execution engine, the CPU focuses its smaller number of cores on individual tasks and on getting things done quickly.
 This makes it uniquely well equipped for jobs ranging from serial computing to running databases.

 GPUs began as specialized ASICs developed to accelerate specific 3D rendering tasks.
 Over time, these fixed-function engines became more programmable and more flexible.
 While graphics and the increasingly lifelike visuals of today’s top games remain their principal function, GPUs have evolved to become more general-purpose parallel processors as well, handling a growing range of applications.

 What Are Integrated Graphics?

 Integrated or shared graphics are built onto the same chip as the CPU.
-Certain CPUs can come with a GPU built in versus relying on a dedicated or discrete graphics.
-Also sometimes referred to as IGPs, or integrated graphics processors, they share memory with the CPU.
+Certain CPUs can come with a built-in GPU instead of relying on dedicated or discrete graphics.

 Integrated graphics processors offer several benefits.
-Their integration with CPUs allow them to deliver space, cost and energy efficiency benefits over dedicated graphics processors.
+Their integration with CPUs allows them to deliver space, cost, and energy efficiency benefits over dedicated graphics processors.
 They bring the power to handle the processing of graphics-related data and instructions for common tasks like exploring the web, streaming 4K movies, and casual gaming.